 We also aim to identify, record and celebrate this often hidden but valuable legacy in a series of heritage walks that narrate the story of coal through the physical remains left.

 These are available to download as a free mobile app available on both Android and Apple platforms.
-Two routes: Devonside; covering the Devon and Tillicoultry Collieries and the Meta Pit and Brickworks, and Polmaise; covering Millhall and Fallin are currently available.
+Three routes: Devonside; covering the Devon and Tillicoultry Collieries and the Meta Pit and Brickworks, Polmaise; covering Millhall and Fallin and Alloa Waggonway Walk One; featuring the old Coal Road and the first waggonway 1767-68 are currently available.
 Search 'Landscape Legacies of Coal' on your mobile app store or use the app store buttons below.

 Two further routes are currently being researched and are under construction as dissertation projects (part of the MSc Environment, Heritage and Policy programme).
 Rebekah Salem Dalgety is working on the Gartmorn Dam route covering Zetland, Jellyholm, Sheriff Yards Collieries, and Meadowhill open cast site as well as the industrial history of the Dam itself.
 Matthew Roud is working on the ‘East Stirlingshire Villages route’.
 This will cover Carnock, Plean and Bannockburn collieries.
 A third route Harvieston to Dollar mine is in the early stages of development and preparation is underway for a route centred on Lady Victoria Colliery at the National Mining Museum and featuring the colliery village of Newtongrange.

 We are also working in collaboration with the Clackmannanshire Field Studies Society to include their Alloa Waggon Road Trails (four in total) on the app.
 These will depict the development and decline of horse-drawn coal wagonways and guide users round some of the best-preserved sections of the routes.